 - Broadcasting book signing dates and locations on social media.

-Determining how many books to order can be challenging but so many factors are in the control of the authors themselves.
+Ordering books can be challenging but so many factors are in the control of the authors themselves.
 And the author’s personal goals for the book, future books, and the author themselves are one of the factors that highly influence the number of books ordered for printing.
 A writer should think about the big picture of the book they are publishing and how it fits into their greater plan as an author.

 Is this book anticipated to be the only publication for this author?
 For some, writing a book is a life goal or a “bucket list” item and the author has no intention of making writing a career or turning out another publication.
 For authors only wanting to publish one book, a smaller printing run is likely the best option since the goal was simply to publish a book rather than seek long-standing success or fame as a result of the book-writing experience.